klahrich/chiefhustler/content/posts/bc-floods.md

 ![aep-val-2021Q3](/images/aep-val-2021Q3.png)

-I'm not 100% sure these decision are directionally correct, which is why I kept the magnitude of the moves relatively small.
+I'm not 100% sure these decisions are directionally correct, which is why I kept the magnitude of the moves relatively small.
 Importantly, all this was inside my RESP account, so no tax impact.

 Ironically, $AEP.V surged 6% today _after_ I sold.
 Thankfully, $GFP.V ended the day up 5% as well.